thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

                 - Pod
       validate:
         failureAction: Enforce
-        message: "At least one container must use the image `nginx:latest`."
+        message: 'At least one container must use the image `nginx:latest`.'
         pattern:
           spec:
             ^(containers):